remnrem/luna-doc/docs/index.md

     _lunapi_ or _lunaR_ where necessary.
 Most material is common to all packages, as they are based on the same basic C/C++ Luna library.

-On top of these components, we have also developed a few interactive tools:

- - [_Moonlight_](apps/moonlight.md), an interactive viewer and web-based frontend, based on _lunaR_ (and also available via [http://remnrem.net](https://remnrem.net)

- - [_scope_](lunapi/scope.md), an interactive viewer designed for the JupyterLab environment using _lunapi_

-These tools can either be [installed individually](download/index.md) or they can be accessed via prebuilt [Docker containers](download/docker.md)

 ## Getting started